 Close the Mail Properly

-The closing would be a simple phrase or words followed with the signature.
+The closing would be a simple phrase or words followed by the signature.
 It’s essential to pay attention to the phrase – depending on which type of mail you send.

 If you’re sending a business mail, try to make it formal.
 Closing like “Regards,” or “Sincerely,” would be preferable.
 It might look too simple, but it’s essential to keep everything in a professional manner.